javier901/arrow-function/README.md

 ```

 But JavaScript has two other ways to write functions: the _function expression_
 and the _arrow function_.
-None of these is more correct or better than others.
+None of these is more correct or better than others,
+but learning to recognize the correct situation in which to use each is a useful
+skill for a programmer.

 ## Learning Goals